 After a federal election, the political party that elects the most members to the House of Commons forms the government and their party leader becomes the Prime Minister of Canada.
 The new prime minister then selects a couple dozen of his favourite MPs to become cabinet ministers in his administration (or “ministry“).

 Each cabinet minister heads a department of the Canadian federal government.
 Since Canada has one of the biggest cabinets in the western world, there are an awful lot of these, and they vary greatly in size and importance.
-At the top of the spectrum are the departments of finance, justice, defence and foreign affairs, whose ministers handle some of the nation’s most important business, while at the bottom end are the ministers of small sub-departments like Sport Canada that rarely enter the headlines.
+At the top of the pyramid are the departments of finance, justice, defence and foreign affairs, whose ministers handle some of the nation’s most important business, while at the bottom end are the ministers of small sub-departments like Sport Canada that rarely enter the headlines.
 Throughout the course of his administration, a prime minister will reassign ministers from one department to another many times (these are known as cabinet shuffles).
 It’s a sign that you’re really going places if every shuffle brings you higher up the ladder, while a demotion can be quite an embarrassing setback.

 Though one of the best ways to get a good job in the cabinet is to be a close ally or confidant of the prime minister, in recent decades a lot of cabinet positions have started being assigned on the principle that the cabinet should accurately reflect the “face of Canada” and include MPs from all races, genders, and regions of the country.
 The fact that many cabinet ministers are chosen more for optics than qualifications has helped weaken the cabinet’s power in recent years.
 As discussed in more detail in the bureaucracy chapter, many cabinet departments are now largely run by the professional civil service, while the minister is a more distant leadership figure involved in setting broad agendas and priorities.